LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="RevokeRefreshToken-get-">Revoke Refresh Token (GET)</h4>
  The Revoke Refresh Access Token API is used to revoke a refresh token or the Provider Access Token, revoking an existing refresh token will invalidate the refresh token but the associated access token will work until the expiry.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/refresh-token/revoke-refresh-token)

 ```java